giordi91/giordi91.github.io/content/post/2018-03-07-will-it-mad.md

 We are still using the "un-optimized" version of the code, for both examples A and B. The only difference is that we initalized the col variable.
-To be fair, we don't need to completely initalize the float4, we could just initialize the zw value and will start generating MAD/FMA.
+To be fair, we don't need to completely initalize the float4, we could just initialize the zw value and will start generating FMA.
 If we inspect the intermediate representation we see that the actual declaration of the output changes based on how many channels of the float4 are initialized: